How to Start a Food Blog with WordPress

 5. Photography.
 There are countless resources on the web for photography.
-I have compiled my tips here and have created this Pinterest board which features images from some inspiring food photographers.
+I have created this Pinterest board which features images from some inspiring food photographers.
 Word of advice: don’t get overwhelmed.
 I find myself feeling two things these days: The photography on the web has gotten SO good.
 2. It’s also gotten too good.
 I almost don’t trust a site when the photography is too styled or perfect looking.
 I suggest finding a few photographers whose work you really like, study their photos, then start practicing.
 You need to get comfortable with your camera.
 Props such as cloths, bowls and vintage silverware aren’t going to make the image.

 Photo-editing software, however, will help.
 I use Photoshop, which I love and highly recommend.
 If you go the Photoshop route, I also recommend taking an online course (I did) to learn the basics — it’s not intuitive.
 Lightroom is also what many photographers recommend or even prefer to Photoshop.
 There also are a few free options out there.
 I’ve heard good things about gimp.org.